Drink Straight From the Tap With the Best Under-Sink Water Filters

 Reading up on Domino’s shopping guides is like having your own personal product concierge.
 We do the tedious part—deep-dive research, hands-on testing, and tapping experts for advice—so all you have to do is hit “add to cart.”
 That’s why we call them Simply the Best.

-Skip the bulky pitchers and plastic bottles: The best under-sink water filters let you reclaim your counter (and fridge) space and leave your sink space uncluttered.
+Skip the bulky pitchers and plastic bottles: Under-sink water filters let you reclaim your counter (and fridge) space and leave your sink space uncluttered.
 Instead of attaching a not-so-cute filter onto your fancy new faucet, you can keep this secret contraption—which removes chlorine, lead, rust, microplastics, and more—neatly tucked away.
 While the Environmental Protection Agency (EPA) regulates more than 90 contaminants in public drinking water—aka the tap that comes out of your sink without a filter—there are about 300 total contaminants that could be in your water, according to Christina Li, certified water sommelier at Wisewell.

 The best way to remove these pollutants (goodbye, lead and chlorine) is through high-quality filtration, so we called on experts to weigh in on a roster of the best under-sink water filters.
-Go forth and hydrate.

 - Best overall: Aquasana Claryum 3-Stage Max Flow